cs1302uga/cs1302-str-list/README.md

 	   connection to view)
 	   method instead of directly accessing the underlying data structure (array or linked list) which might require writing the same loop multiple times.
-	 * Consider drawing out diagrams similar to the diagrams to the provided [Examples](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/adt-and-links/adt-and-links.md#list-adt---examples-with-both-implementations).
+	 * Consider drawing out diagrams similar to the diagrams in the provided [Examples](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/adt-and-links/adt-and-links.md#list-adt---examples-with-both-implementations).
    - [ ] Based on the previous suggestion, draw out what the method dependencies are for each method (i.e., what method depends on what).
 If you notice any circular dependencies, then those should be eliminated.
-	 * The methods that don't depend on other methods are good candidates to start with in the next phase of your development.
+	 * The methods that don't depend on other methods are good candidates to start with when you begin the next phase of your development.
 We'll call these the independent methods.

 1. Prepare to implement the methods (Suggested Deadline: Monday, October 2nd):